 London’s transport network is easy to use, and of course, being the capital of England, everyone speaks English.
-All of the airports are connected to the city centre by train routes (quite expensive) and bus routes (longer, but cheaper).
+All of the airports are connected to the city centre by train routes (quite expensive) and bus routes (more extended, but cheaper).

 Read more: Best Hostels in London

 How safe is London?
 Is it ok to walk around with your camera or alone at night?

 I have never felt unsafe in the majority of London – especially central London, as it is always busy, well-lit and you will often see police around.
 However, there are some areas that I feel less comfortable at night-time, like Brixton and Peckham.
 (Although I know this will be hotly contested as many people absolutely adore these slightly edgier locations!).